mauriziopinotti/myopinionrocks_app/README.md

 If the app size grows, it would be a better idea to add a per-feature segmentation.

+Flavors are in the `flavors.dart` file, there you can change the endpoints for local and prod servers.

 #### Regenerate l10n strings

 If you need to add or remove l10n strings in `assets/translations`, after that run